-- 7. Enter the name and password for the administrative account configured when installing PostgreSQL, postgres by default. - 8.
-Next, enter the name and credentials for the user account the Metrics Engine uses to connect to the database.
+- 9. Next, enter the name and credentials for the user account the Metrics Engine uses to connect to the database.
 By default, the account name is metricsengine.
-If you want to change the password, select yes - 9.
-Enter the name of the PostgreSQL database where the Metrics Engine will store its data.
-By default, the name is metricsengine. - 10.Type the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password. - 11.If you want to enable support for HTTP clients, enter 1.
+If you want to change the password, select yes - 10.Enter the name of the PostgreSQL database where the Metrics Engine will store its data.
+By default, the name is metricsengine. - 11.Type the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password. - 12.
+If you want to enable support for HTTP clients, enter 1.
 If you want to enable HTTPS support, enter 2.
 To enable both, select 3.